krueng/web-sprint-challenge-applied-javascript/README.md

 - Event listener is an act of 'listening' by the browser waiting for instruction as well as interaction from the user or other items connected to the browser.

 4. Why would we convert a NodeList into an Array?
-- Because NodeList doesn't have or limited manipulation ability compare to Array.
+- Because NodeList has limited manipulation ability compare to Array.

 5. What is a component?
 - In it's very basic principal a component is a function that serves as a reusable pieces of codes, or a 'mold' to be reused limilessly within its scope.